satchelmoore/Digilence-POC/README.md

 ##Approach:
 ##Pros:
-Better answers: we're using NLTK to make a cosin similarty between a set of questions and the question asked by the user, the set of questions is a one time Token heavinly consuming process that occurs one time when document uploaded first time. instead of matching the question with a set of keyword to deduce which chunk of text contains the right infomation,
+Better answers: we're using NLTK to make a cosin similarty between a set of questions and the question asked by the user, the set of questions is a one time Token heavinly consuming process that occurs one time when document uploaded first time. instead of matching the question with a set of keyword to deduce which chunk of text contains the right infomation, answers are designed in this way.
+According to "chunk" the answer is "answer", this will allow to fulfill question where information is stored.